taisei-project/taisei/GAME.md

 Knowing this much should help to get you started!

-If you want more tricks and hints on how to *“git gud”*.
-Check out resources on how to play *Touhou*, the game Taisei is based on.
+If you want more tricks and hints on how to *“git gud”*, check out resources on how to play *Touhou*, the game Taisei is based on.

-Enjoy playing and if you want to contact us, visit us on Freenode IRC #taisei-project or on [Discord](https://discord.gg/JEHCMzW).
+Enjoy playing, and if you want to contact us, visit us on Freenode IRC #taisei-project or on [Discord](https://discord.gg/JEHCMzW).